A movie about ambition

 The people we feature in the film: click here

 What’s Next?
-Once the film is in distribution, it will be available to screen at communities, schools and companies.
-We are currently looking at online streaming options.
-We ask that you sign up here to be notified when the film is distribution-ready AND invite us to speak at your event to talk about the film.
+Once the film premieres it will be available to screen at communities, schools and companies.
+We are currently looking at online streaming options and would like to partner with distributors.

-Pioneers in Skirts is an entertaining examination of gender parity in the workplace from the perspective of a female filmmaker who produced the film out of frustration with her own problems in the industry.
+Pioneers in Skirts is an entertaining examination of gender parity in the workplace from the perspective of a female filmmaker who was frustrated with her own problems in the film industry.

-Pioneers in Skirts is aimed at the woman who –
+We made Pioneers in Skirts for the woman who –

 - feels she has done all the “right things” in college to position herself for success as she entered her first job,

 - has high ambitions for her career and the life in front of her,

 - is aware that she should own her own success but can’t understand (or get past) cultural and systemic challenges that hold her back,

 - is feeling like a wall has come up in front of her…and she feels it is all her fault